CW3E/MET-tools/Grid-Stat/README.md

 contains the `grid_stat_*.txt` files for all `d01` forecasts up to the `${ANL_MAX}` time that are initialized at `2022121400`.

-These Grid-Stat text files are human-readable as column-organized data, and in order to parse the text into a statistical and graphical language, this workflow has implemented the `proc_gridstat.py` script to efficiently batch process all control flows, statisics types, domains and valid dates for forecast
+These Grid-Stat text files are human-readable as column-organized data and, in order to parse the text into a statistical and graphical language, this workflow has implemented the `proc_gridstat.py` script to efficiently batch process all control flows, statisics types, domains and valid dates for forecast